-Doo Prime is definitely not a new kid on the bloc judging from the fact that its a subsidiary of a rather large Group Holding in Hong Kong.
-However, despite it being a subsidiary, our Doo Prime review found out that the brokerage has some skeletons in the closet that it doesn’t want to be found.
+Doo Prime is definitely not a new kid on the block, judging from the fact that it’s a subsidiary of a rather large Group Holding in Hong Kong.
+However, despite it being a subsidiary, our Doo Prime review found out that the brokerage has some grey areas it wants to hide.

 Doo Prime at a glance

-Speaking of transparency, the first idea of a Doo Prime scam came exactly from that characteristic.
+Speaking of transparency, the first aspect that raised the questions about the Doo Prime scam is the disclosure of the broker’s awards.
 It may seem that the company is quite honest with its operations by disclosing info about being a subsidiary, but when it comes to the rewards that it claims to possess, there is no evidence.

-For example, Doo Prime claims that they’re the owner of the 2017 best MT5 broker award, which they don’t link to, and Google says that its FxPro and not Doo Prime.
+For example, Doo Prime claims that they’re the owner of the 2017 best MT5 broker award, which they don’t link to, and Google says that it’s actually the FxPro Forex broker and not Doo Prime.

 Doo Prime regulation and license

 But, the trick here is that they’re not licensed by the Monetary Authority of the Cayman Islands, they’re just registered there.
-This ultimately makes them an unlicensed offshore broker, which are three words you should never have to hear about a company.
+This ultimately makes them an unlicensed offshore broker, which are hardly the words you want to hear when choosing a Forex brokerage firm.